chanzuckerberg/fogg/docs/FAQ.md

 Accounts correspond to AWS accounts.
 These can configure singleton resources such as IAM users and groups.

 ### What are components
 Components are instantiations of terraform modules and resources.
-These can be things like RDS databases and their corresponding security groups, S3 website hosting, ECS clusters, etc.
+These can be things like RDS databases and their corresponding security groups, S3 website hosting, ECS clusters, etc. This is one of the places where you can `make apply` to run Terraform and create resources.

 ### Managing Multiple AWS Accounts
 A typical multi account scenario is having your staging and prod environments split into two different aws accounts.